Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Executive Order 12866 (Regulatory Planning and Review) and DOT Regulatory Policies and Procedures

 The DOT and the Office of Management and Budget (OMB) do not consider this action to be a significant regulatory action under Executive Order 12866 (Regulatory Planning and Review) and the DOT's Regulatory Policies and Procedures (44 FR 11034, February 26, 1979).
-No changes have been made to this rule subsequent to its review by DOT and OMB, and therefore it is not subject to OMB review.
+No changes have been made to this rule subsequent to its review by DOT and OMB, and therefore Start Printed Page 38429it is not subject to OMB review.
 A final regulatory evaluation is available in the docket.

 While the Agency expects a positive discounted net benefit of approximately $273 million over a 10-year period, the net benefits are for Canada-domiciled motor carriers.
 Because the benefits pertain to foreign entities, they are not considered for the purposes of determining whether the rulemaking is significant under Executive Order 12866, as amended.
 Therefore, the Agency determined this action is not an economically significant regulatory action under section 3(f), Regulatory Planning and Review, because it will not have an annual effect on the United States' economy of $100 million.